-Figure 2.
-Saddleback caterpillar, Acharia stimulea.
-(Herbert A. "Joe" Pase III, Texas A&M Forest Service, Bugwood.org) Spiny Oak Slug [Euclea delphinii (Boisduval)].
-This caterpillar varies in color from yellow-green to brown to pink, usually with a darker central stripe down the back and sometimes with other patches of contrasting color.
+Spiny Oak Slug (Euclea delphinii Boisduval) This caterpillar varies in color from greenish-yellow to brown to pink, usually with a darker central stripe down the back and sometimes with other patches of contrasting color (Fig. 7).
 There are three pairs of fleshy tubercules with poison spines at the head and two pairs towards the tip of the abdomen.
 Additional smaller tubercules, all bearing poison spines, run in two rows down the back and along the lower sides.
 Larvae feed on a wide host range, including oak, fruit trees, hickory, maple, sycamore, and many other hardwoods.
-Adult moths are tan to chocolate brown, stout, and measuring 10-15 mm (about 0.5 inches) long.
-Usually there is a large mint-green patch near the head and smaller mint-green spots towards the bottom of the wings, but these green areas may be fused, reduced, or absent (Fig. 4).
+The stout adult moths are tan to chocolate brown with green patches on the front wings and measuring 10-15 mm (about 0.5") long.

-Figure 3.
-Spiny oak slug caterpillar, Euclea delphinii.
-(Sturgis McKeever, Georgia Southern University, Bugwood.org)
+Figure 7.
+Spiny oak slug (Sturgis McKeever, Georgia Southern University, Bugwood.org).